bmd / featured-image-block-fallback

 The WordPress core/post-featured-image block is great—until a post doesn't have a featured image.
 By default, it simply renders nothing, leaving an awkward gap in your design.

-Featured Image Block Fallback solves this by allowing you to specify a fallback image that will display whenever a post lacks a featured image.
-No unnecessary bloat, no complex settings—just a simple, effective solution to keep your layouts looking polished at all times.
+Featured Image Block Fallback solves this by allowing you to specify a fallback image directly on the block.
+It displays whenever a post lacks a featured image—no global settings, no unnecessary bloat.

-No extra setup, no global settings—just a simple enhancement that ensures your posts always have a visual presence.
-Whether you’re building custom templates, using query loops, or designing unique layouts, this plugin ensures your site looks polished, even when a featured image is missing.
+Whether you're building custom templates, using query loops, or designing unique layouts, this plugin ensures your site looks polished even when a featured image is missing.

 Installation